As the market run from 2008 to 2018 shows, it’s very tough to outperform a buy-and-hold strategy when it comes to building long term wealth.

 Seeing big financial losses is never easy, but when your time horizon is measured in years instead of months – or even weeks – plunging stocks prices aren’t quite as worrisome.
 That’s not the case for traders, who focus on exploiting short-term volatility in the market or individual stock prices to make a quick profit.

 As multiple financial crises have shown, even large Wall Street firms find it hard to sustain trading profits.
 Actively managed mutual funds likewise struggle to produce consistent results.
-In 2017, the number that outperformed passively managed peers surged from 26 to 43 percent, according to an examination Morningstar.
+In 2017, the number that outperformed passively managed peers surged from 26 to 43 percent, according to an examination by Morningstar.
 In the five-year period ended June 30, 2018, the S&P 500 outperformed 76.5 percent of actively managed large cap funds.
-The figure was 78.6 percent for the three-year – and 63.5 percent for he one year period – ended June 30, 2018, according to the most recent SPIVA® Scorecard data from S&P Dow Jones Indices.
+The figure was 78.6 percent for the three-year – and 63.5 percent for the one year period – ended June 30, 2018, according to the most recent SPIVA® Scorecard data from S&P Dow Jones Indices.

-To illustrate how that might have happened, let’s consider the following scenario involving a trade trying to take advantage of the turmoil in the fall of 2008.
+To illustrate how that might have happened, let’s consider the following scenario involving a trader trying to take advantage of the turmoil in the fall of 2008.
 Let’s suppose he decided to invest $5,000 in 57 shares of the SPDR S&P 500 ETF (SPY) on Dec.
 1, 2008 after concluding they were ready to rebound after a three-month, 45 percent plunge in value.
 When the ETF shares dropped another 17 percent three months later, however, our trader decided to sell his shares to cap his losses at about $850.
 He parked what remains of his investment in a money market fund and decides to wait out the bear market.

 Had he instead kept those shares for 10 years, his money would have grown at a compound annual growth rate of 12.08 percent and more than tripled to $15,600.
 While it’s conceivable he could have found a better rate of return for his money, it’s doubtful, and the stress of trying to time the market would most certainly have disturbed his sleep.